4awpawz/bundlewithparcel/README.md

  npm run release
 ```

 * Finally, using your editor, please examine the _trio.json_ file.
 Specifically please take notice of the _ignore_ property.
 This property is used to declare one or more folders that users create in their project's _source_ folders for tasks unrelated to Trio's build and release workflows, such as for JavaScript bundling tasks which are driven by the user's inclusion of a task runner and JavaScript bundling application.
 If Trio were not to ignore these unrelated folders their content would pollute Trio's metadata as well as possibly causing unnecessary development builds.
-In the case of this application, any changes made to any files located in the _jsBundle_ folder will be ignored by Trio and will be handled by our NPM package.json scripts.
+In the case of this application, any changes made to any files located in the _jsBundle_ folder will be ignored by Trio and will be handled by Parcel via NPM package.json scripts.

 ```json
 {